Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 export AZURE_AUTH_LOCATION=/Users/raisa/azureauth.properties
 ```

-## Import libraries into a new Maven project
+## Create a new Maven project

-Create a new Maven project from the command line in a new directory on your system:
+Create a Maven project from the command line in a new directory on your system:

 ```
 mkdir java-azure-test